Agent Journey Beyond RGB: Hierarchical Semantic-Spatial Representation Enrichment for Vision-and-Language Navigation: Methodology

-\textbf{Overview of the Proposed Method.} Our objective is to equip the agent with a textual semantic panorama and a depth exploration map to accord complementary environmental content.
-We adopt DUET \cite{chen2022duet} as our baseline, which merely utilizes RGB panoramas and topological maps as environmental representations for both local and global action predictions.
-The SUSA framework consists of three main modules: (a) textual-aware semantic selection is detailed in~\cref{TSA}, (b) depth-aware visual environment exploration is presented in~\cref{DVE}, and (c) hybrid representation fusion and action prediction is subsequently introduced in~\cref{HFP}, as illustrated in~\cref{fig:SUSA}.
+\textbf{Overview of the Proposed Method.} Our objective is to enrich complementary environmental content by equipping the agent with a textual semantic panorama and a depth exploration map.
+Following prevailing approaches \cite{he2024fda}, we adopt DUET \cite{chen2022duet} as our baseline, which merely utilizes RGB panoramas and topological maps as environmental representations for both local and global action predictions.
+The SUSA framework consists of three main modules: (a) \textit{TSU}: textual-aware semantic selection is detailed in Section~\ref{TSA}, (b) \textit{DSP}: depth-enhanced visual environment exploration is presented in Section~\ref{DVE}, and (c) \textit{HAP}: hybrid representation aggregation and hierarchical action prediction is subsequently introduced in Section~\ref{HFP}, as illustrated in Fig.~\ref{fig:SUSA}.